Snow in the West and flooding in the Northeast. And more foul weather is on the way

 Another storm could bring heavy rain and high winds to the Northeast from Friday night into Saturday, forecasters said.

 The region's woes followed a day of tornadoes and deadly accidents in the South and blizzards in the Midwest and Northwest.
 In some parts of the Pacific Northwest and the Rockies, more than 2 feet (about 75 centimeters) of snow fell.
-Bone-chilling cold promised to follow in some areas.
+Bone-chilling cold promised to follow in some areas, and an avalanche in California killed at least one person as a new storm rolled in.

 Hundreds of thousands of customers lost power at some point as storms swept the country.
 At least 250,000 customers remained without power Wednesday afternoon on both coasts and in parts of the Midwest, with New York and Pennsylvania leading the count, according to PowerOutage.us.